 The Audacity of Bloodroot

 To Bloom on the Eve of a Snowfall

 I suppose all flowers are audacious.
-After all, they broadcast and beckon fertilization to the winds and the winged pollinators.
+After all, they broadcast and beckon to the winds and the winged pollinators.
 But the flower of Bloodroot (Sanguinaria canadensis) acts out a game of hide and seek at the intersection of winter and spring.

 To be sure, most of nature now dances at this crossroads.
 The early warbler claims the breeding territory, but might also fly into a Nor’easter.
-Our first butterflies find little by way of nectar.
-We ourselves aren’t dissimilar: we plant our vegetable seedlings at risk of the killing frost.
-Yet our act of self-interest also features an expression of hope in springtime.
+Our first butterflies maybe find mates yet little by way of nectar.
+We ourselves aren’t dissimilar: we plant our vegetable seedlings at risk of killing frosts.
+Yet our act of self-interest is also an expression of hope in springtime.

 Bloodroot knows nothing of hope.
 Like many plants, its flower is supple and sensitive, opening to pollinators by the warmth and light of day, and sealing up in the cold or at night.
 Botanists call these rhythms nyctinasty.